joelmrcdo/joelmrcdo.github.io/_posts/2025-06-03-moving-average-crossover.md

 ```

 This generates a basic signal series where `1` represents times when the fast moving average is above the slow one.

+**Financial disclaimer:** This material is for educational purposes only and is not financial advice.